Rebecca-o3o/petition/README.md

 # Petition
-Users can sign a petition to save shrimps 🦐 and view their signature.
+Users can sign a petition to save shrimps 🦐  at https://agile-taiga-53076.herokuapp.com

 ## Features
 - style on canvas